 Products containing linoleic acid are the appropriate formulas for those suffering from dermatitis, as their skin generally shows a ceramide I deficiency.

+Apologies, but we are going to have to get a bit sciency here: Our skin contains cool little chemical messengers called eicosanoids, which play a critical role in inflammatory and immune responses in our skin.
 Eicosanoids are produced by enzymatic reactions between linoleic acid and lox enzymes, which produce hydroxy fatty acids, such as 13-hydroxyoctadecdienoic acid, that has anti-proliferative effects.

-When you apply missing lipids topically your skin incorporates them as part of the stratum corneum lipids, leading to a significant improvement in the barrier function and reduction in many skin disorders.
+When you apply missing lipids topically, your skin incorporates them as part of the stratum corneum lipids, leading to a significant improvement in the barrier function and reduction in many skin disorders.